ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 Apple has also acquired a reputation for churn, and I encountered my share of that as well.
 I've been quite behind in updating some of my software, and so I did not have access to the SwiftUI [`NavigationStack`](https://developer.apple.com/documentation/swiftui/navigationstack) and had to [emulate it](https://medium.com/better-programming/stack-navigation-on-macos-41a40d8ec3a4).
 The Apple developer ecosystem doesn't seem to value forward or backward compatibility — a stark contrast to the standard C example or even [Apple of earlier eras](https://en.wikipedia.org/wiki/Macintosh_Plus).

+Persistent settings were _extremely_ easy to set up using a `@AppStorage` property.
+In the same manner as everything else Apple, it works magically as long as you don't question _how_ or _where_ data is stored.

 Overall, I really enjoyed my _limited_ time with the developer experience here, and I can understand why at least some people _really like_ the Apple ecosystem as both a user and/or as a developer.
 Unfortunately, as someone who also very values some of the ideals of the F/OSS movement, I just cannot go all in on Apple, and I can see how restrictive this ecosystem can be and how difficult it would be to reuse anything on other platforms.

 # Jetpack Compose